7 Spectacular Regions in Turkey: Enjoy a world full of life and rich culture

 This region borders the Black Sea, Central Anatolia, Mediterranean, and Southeastern Anatolia Regions as well as Georgia, Iraq, Iran, Azerbaijan, and Armenia.

-Because of its location and the fact that It borders so many different countries, Eastern Turkey is like stepping into another world.
+Because of its location and the fact that it borders so many different countries, visiting Eastern Turkey often feels like you’re stepping into another world.

 Climate & Terrain